htadicha/ecommerce/README.md

 * As a website user, I can:

 1. Navigate around the site and easily view the desired content.
-2. View a list of recipes and choose accordingly.
+2. View a list of available products to purschase and choose accordingly.
-3. Search recipes to find specific recipes.
+3. Search for products.
-4. Click on post to read the recipe details.
+4. can add roucts to cart and remove conten.
 5. Register for an account to avail of the services offered to members.
 6. View the number of likes on a recipe thereby showing which is most popular.
 7. View comments on recipes so that I can read other users opinions.